'Deadly stuff': Trump's own words bring focus back to virus

 “I wanted to always play it down,” Trump said of the threat from the virus.
 That was in a private conversation with journalist Bob Woodward last March that became public on Wednesday with the publication of excerpts from Woodward's upcoming book “Rage."

 In taped conversations released along with the excerpts, Trump insisted he didn’t want to create “panic.”
-But his comments also raised fresh questions about how he has managed the defining crisis of his presidency, one that has killed about 190,000 Americans so far, with no end in sight.
+But his comments also raised fresh questions about how he has managed the defining crisis of his presidency, one that has killed more than 190,000 Americans so far, with no end in sight.

 Trump's team would much rather center the November vote around the economy, cracking down on protests spawned by racial injustice, and the president's promise that he could appoint more conservative justices to the Supreme Court.

-On Wednesday, Trump released of a list of 20 potential nominees for the high court, part of an effort to animate conservative and evangelical voters.
-But his announcement was overshadowed by a cascade of unwelcome developments, including Woodward's revelations, a move by state officials to cancel upcoming Trump rallies in Nevada because of the virus, and a whistleblower’s charge that Trump aides had pressured him to cover up intelligence reports about Russian election interference on the president's behalf.
+Trump released a list of 20 potential nominees for the high court, part of an effort to animate conservative and evangelical voters.
+But his announcement was overshadowed by a cascade of unwelcome developments, including Woodward's revelations, a move by Nevada officials to cancel upcoming Trump rallies in the state because of the virus, and a whistleblower's charge that Trump aides had pressured him to cover up intelligence reports about Russian election interference on the president's behalf.

+The president unleashed a barrage of tweets Thursday morning, some in an effort to change the subject, and others taking on the Woodward book head-on, defending his comments and charging the media with conspiring against him.

+“Bob Woodward had my quotes for many months," Trump wrote.
+“If he thought they were so bad or dangerous, why didn’t he immediately report them in an effort to save lives?
+Didn’t he have an obligation to do so?
+No, because he knew they were good and proper answers.
+Calm, no panic!"

 Revelations from the Woodward book emerged just as Trump's campaign was beginning to feel that the virus was receding from public view.
 The president himself has been thumbing his nose at public health experts' warning against the sort of large gatherings — with few people wearing masks — that his campaign has been staging around the country.